 Pellet stoves are promoted as a cleaner burning option.
-However, while it is true they emit fewer particulates than a log-burning stove, they are still significantly more polluting than a non-wood-burning form of heat.
+However, they are still significantly more polluting than a non-wood-burning form of heat.

 A 2022 Italian study that measured the ultrafine particle emissions from different types of “automatically-fed small-scale heating systems” found that pellet stoves had, by far, the highest emissions.